XGRIDS Pro Guide™ / Module 9: LCC Studio

 Encrypted SharingPassword-protected.
 Set a custom password or use a system-generated one.

-1. Open Publish from the model card in My Models.
+1. Open File, then Publish, or use the quick-publish button on the model card in My Models.

-2. Choose Password-Free or Encrypted and add an optional description with context such as address, project name, and scope.
+2. Choose Password-Free or Encrypted and add a description with context such as address, project name, and scan date.

 3. Click Create to generate the link, then Share to copy the link and password.

-Reopen Publish Management from the model card to make secondary changes: edit the URL suffix, switch between Password-Free and Encrypted, change the password, update the description, or list and delist the link without deleting the local file.
+To open a published model yourself, use View Online from the model card menu.
+Reopen Publish Management from the same menu for secondary changes: edit the URL suffix, switch between Password-Free and Encrypted, change the password, update the description, or list and delist the link without deleting the local file.

 Confirm data-handling requirements before publishing.
-Web publishing needs an internet connection and an active XGRIDS account and places the model on cloud hosting.
+Web publishing needs an internet connection and an active XGRIDS account, and it places the model on cloud hosting.
 For clients with data-sensitivity requirements, deliver by local export in LCC2 or PLY instead of a hosted link.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer